-We are having a Michael Hutchence renaissance here at STACK: in addition to our review of the new doco Mystify: Michael Hutchence (to which we are giving away cinema tickets, btw) and our exploration into Hutchence’s fascinating post-Dogs In Space career, Bryget Chrisfield now plucks five of Michael’s lesser-known but absolutely-deserving-of-your-love collaborative tracks from the vine.
+If a deep dive into all things Michael Hutchence sounds like a neat way to spend a few hours, you can head to our review of last year’s doco Mystify: Michael Hutchence, take a peek at our exploration into Hutchence’s fascinating post-Dogs In Space career, and begin right here, in which Bryget Chrisfield plucks five of Michael’s lesser-known but absolutely-deserving-of-your-love collaborative tracks from the vine.
 Delish.

 Don Walker feat.
 Michael Hutchence, Speed Kills